 NASA Challenges 350 Rocketeers Nationwide to Aim a Mile High

-NASA has invited more than 350 student rocketeers from middle schools, high schools, colleges and universities -- 37 teams nationwide -- to take part in the 2009-2010 NASA Student Launch Projects.
-Their challenge is to build powerful rockets of their own design, complete with a working science payload, and launch them to an altitude of one mile.
+HUNTSVILLE, Ala. -- NASA has invited more than 350 student rocketeers from middle schools, high schools, colleges and universities -- 37 teams nationwide -- to take part in the 2009-2010 NASA Student Launch Projects.
+Their challenge is to build powerful rockets of their own design, complete with a working science payload, and launch them to an altitude of 1 mile.

-NASA's annual rocketeering projects include the Student Launch Initiative for middle and high school teams and the University Student Launch Initiative for colleges and universities.
+These annual rocketeering projects are the Student Launch Initiative for middle school and high school teams and the University Student Launch Initiative for colleges and universities.
 Both challenges are designed to inspire students to parlay their interests in science, technology, engineering and mathematics into rewarding careers in fields critical to NASA's mission of exploration and scientific discovery.

 For more information about the Student Launch Projects and a list of participating schools, visit:

 For more information about other NASA education initiatives, visit: